tobor88/Bash/README.md

 dns2.osbornepro.com.
 ```

+- __rcp-suid-privesc.sh__ This can be used to exploit the SUID bit on rcp.
+This only works on certain Operating Systems.
+Successfully tested on Red Hat 6.2.
+THere is a perl version of this script on exploitdb.

 - __suidcheck.sh__ Needs a lot of work (Checks for exploitable suid bits and attempts to exploit them if they exist.
 Also returns cron job scripts)